maxim-saplin/llm_chess/README.md

-Putting LLMs up against each other in chess game.
+Putting LLMs up against ~each other~ Randmon Player in chess game.
 Testing basic instruction following capabilities and of course chess proficiency :)

 - `llm_chessp.py` runs the game, collects the results, records video